Farm law protests: Deadlock continues as Centre and farmers to meet for talks again on December 9

 During Saturday’s meeting, the farmers warned that they have enough supplies to continue their agitation till there is a breakthrough.
 “We have material with us to last a year they said,” they said.
 “We’ve been on road for past several days.
 If government wants us to stay on road, we’ve no problem.”

 The protesting farmers, however, said that their agitation would not turn violent.
-Union Agriculture Minister Narendra Singh Tomar, on the other hand, appealed to the elderly people and children at protest sites near Delhi to go home.
+Union Agriculture Minister Narendra Singh Tomar, on the other hand, appealed to the farmers’ representatives to send elderly people and children at protest sites home.
+He urged the farmers to “leave path of agitation and come to path of discussion”.

+The representatives of farmers’ unions went on a silent protest during the meeting and demanded that the Centre just say “yes or no” to their demands, PTI reported.
+“All members of delegation have decided to keep silent,” All India Kisan Sangharsh Coordination Committee member Kavitha Kuruganti said.
+“The government side is trying to draw us out.
+But there is utter silence from our side.”

+The farmers also asked the government to reply in “black and white” whether it will roll back the agricultural laws or not.

 Tens of thousands of farmers have camped out at the entrance to Delhi for the tenth consecutive day to reverse the agricultural legislation’s.
 The farmers agitation has been met with violent action from police, who have attempted to turn them back by using water cannons and tear gas.
 The authorities had taken extraordinary measures to set up blockades on highways – parking buses, trucks and other large vehicles.
 At some places, they even dug up trenches to obstruct farmers, many of whom camped on highways for the night in chilling temperatures.